Phillip Parker King: Later life

 King was appointed to the first New South Wales Legislative Council in 1829, however he was absent from the colony and did not take his seat, and was replaced by John Campbell.
 When King returned to the colony in 1832 he pressed for his reappointment to the council, however he was not re-appointed until February 1839.
 In April the same year King was appointed resident commissioner of the Australian Agricultural Company, a position he held for ten years.
 King offered to resign from the council on accepting this appointment, but his resignation was not accepted until October.
 King was again appointed to the Legislative Council in 1850, and was elected as the member for the Counties of Gloucester and Macquarie in 1851.

-In 1855 King was promoted to Rear admiral on the retired list.
+In 1855 King was promoted to Rear admiral of the Blue on the retired list, becoming the first Australian-born flag officer in the (Royal Navy).
 King was a Fellow of the Royal Society.

 King died on 26 February 1856 at North Sydney.